 We won’t be offering an honorarium or stipend.
-You can expect to grow as an equitable leader by participating in our uniquely designed orientation and program that embeds a racial and gender equity lens, grow your professional network, and learn about the unique experience of early-career BIWOC.
-Most importantly, together we are building a community with and for early-career BIWOC and using our social capital to help them advance as future leaders in business and tech.
+You can expect to grow as an equitable leader by participating in our uniquely designed orientation and program that embeds a racial and gender equity lens, grow your professional network, and learn about the unique experience of early-career Black, Indigenous and women of colour.
+Most importantly, together we are building a community with and for early-career Black, Indigenous and women of colour and using our social capital to help them advance as future leaders in business and STEM.

-Click on the “Apply Now” button on the Become a Mentor page and you will be directed to the application.
+Click on the “Apply Now” button on the Become a Mentor page when the application is available and you will be directed to the application.

 What types of questions does the application include?